Skip to navigation | Skip to main content | Skip to footer

 In 2018, the UKCHA launched the China-UK Higher Education Young Talent Alliance (HEYTA), connecting university students from the UK and China.

 The annual HEYTA conference gives humanities students the opportunity to engage with an international community and engage in a global dialogue around the humanities.
-The next HEYTA Conference will be hosted by the University of Manchester in September 2026.
+Information for the next HEYTA Conference will be released shortly.

 UKCHA logo